igorcasmarques/igorcasmarques.github.io/my-story/5-marriage.md

 ### Censo 2012

-Before long, Vero settled in her routine doing her internship while I looked for a job.
-Money continued to be a pressing issue because we didn't have savings and Vero's internship didn't pay.
+Before long, Vero settled in her routine at her residency while I looked for a job.
+Money continued to be a pressing issue because we didn't have savings and Vero's residency didn't pay.
 I'd also been taught, for better or worse, that a man's worth depends on his work ethic and his ability to financially support his family.
 Since I was not studying, I had to work.

 My first job in Concepción was at a radio station, selling ad space.
 I hated it and quit after my first paycheque.